Somerset Film is dedicated to empowering individuals and communities through film and digital technology.

-Our mission is to help more people and communities across the county exploit the potential of creative film and digital media through delivery of a programme of high quality community engagement, talent development and creative production that reflects and celebrates the distinctiveness of the county, rom our unique Engine Room media center base in Bridgwater.
+Our mission is to help more people and communities across the county exploit the potential of creative film and digital media through delivery of a programme of high quality community engagement, talent development and creative production that reflects and celebrates the distinctiveness of the county, from our unique Engine Room media centre base in Bridgwater.

 Our ethos is to develop and retain talent in the county - we draw on a wide pool of professional makers and artists and provide opportunities for talent development.

 Climate emergency: In 2019/20 we responded to ongoing environmental concerns, declaring a Climate Emergency and exploring this thematically through our programme.
 Our ongoing aim is to make our environmental action plan as embedded as our approach to tackling isolation and addressing diversity, to reduce our carbon footprint whilst increasing our reach and impact and to use our strengths in storytelling and community engagement to enable others to explore this issue and do the same.
 Here's an update about our current activity and approach: